DigitaleGesellschaft/jekyll-conference/README.md

 ## Setup

 1. [Install Bundler](https://bundler.io), a [Ruby](https://www.ruby-lang.org/en/downloads/) package manager.
+2. Verify you have [Git LFS](https://git-lfs.github.com) installed (used to store documents).
-2. Clone this repository and browse into it: `cd jekyll-conference/`
+3. Clone this repository and browse into it: `cd jekyll-conference/`
-3. Run bundler to install all dependencies such as [Jekyll](https://jekyllrb.com/docs/installation/): `bundler install`
+4. Run bundler to install all dependencies such as [Jekyll](https://jekyllrb.com/docs/installation/): `bundler install`
-4. Build the site with Jekyll: `bundle exec jekyll build`.
+5. Build the site with Jekyll: `bundle exec jekyll build`.
 The generated content in the `_site/` directory (will be overwritten at each new build)
-5. Instead of building you can also serve it locally with automated regeneration (does not contain changes on the site's configuration) with: `bundle exec jekyll serve`
+6. Instead of building you can also serve it locally with automated regeneration (does not contain changes on the site's configuration) with: `bundle exec jekyll serve`

 ## Configuration